bretamyers/FabricTools/CapacityAutoScale/README.md

-# Microsoft Fabric Capacity Autoscale
+# Microsoft Fabric Capacity Autoscaler

 A solution to automate the scaling of a capacity based on the consumption of the capacity units to stay within the bounds of the capacity for cost optimization.
 A Fabric capacity has a concept of bursting and smoothing capacity units over a period of time.
 This works great when the workload is consistent day to day but does not handle for scenarios for unexpected or inconsitent loads.